andreabertolini1995/minishell/README.md

 # minishell
-A C implementation of a simlpe shell.
+A C implementation of a simple shell.